-2.4.2.3 ESTABLISHED NEIGHBOURHOOD AREAS
+2.4.2.(3) ESTABLISHED NEIGHBOURHOOD AREAS

-- a) Established Neighbourhood Areas: - (i) are identified in the Urban Structure within both the Residential Neighbourhood Area and the Mixed Use Intensification Area where otherwise not included in the Primary or Secondary Growth Areas and are identified in Schedule B-1, Growth Framework, of this Plan; - (ii) shall not be regarded as essential to achieve the population growth distributions, as stated by the Region of Halton; - (iii) shall be identified as areas with limited opportunities for intensification, and shall accommodate growth opportunities restricted to the permissions and densities established in the underlying land use designation. - b) Within Established Neighbourhood Areas, the following forms of intensification may be permitted: - (i) re-development or infill in accordance with the maximum density permitted under the applicable land use designation contained in Chapter 8, Land Use Designations Urban Area, of this Plan; - (ii) consents, subject to policies in Chapter 12, Implementation and Interpretation, of this Plan; - (iii) plans of subdivision, subject to the policies in Chapter 12, Implementation and Interpretation, of this Plan;
+- a) Established Neighbourhood Areas: - (i) are identified in the Urban Structure as the following: - a. the Residential Neighbourhood Area; and - b. certain Mixed Use Intensification Areas that are otherwise not included in the Primary or Secondary Growth Areas, both of which are identified in Schedule B-1: Growth Framework, of this Plan; - (ii) shall be recognized as a distinct area within the city's Urban Area where intensification is generally discouraged; - (iii) shall not be regarded as essential to achieve the population growth distributions, as stated by Places to Grow, and as distributed by the

-- (iv) accessory dwelling units, subject to Subsection 8.3.6 of this Plan; and/or - (v) garden suites, subject to Subsection 8.3.7 of this Plan. - c) In the Established Neighbourhood Area Official Plan Amendments for increased height and or density/intensity beyond that which is currently permitted in the underlying land use designation shall not be supported.
-Where such an amendment is submitted it shall be subject to the policies of Subsection 2.5, Development Criteria, of this Plan. - d) Where an existing public service facility or institutional use is proposed to close within the Established Neighbourhood Area, the City may initiate an Official Plan Amendment in accordance with Subsection 3.2.2 l) of this Plan.
+Region of Halton; and

+- (iv) shall be composed of selected lands designated Local Centres, and lands designated Residential-Low Density, Residential Medium Density, and Residential High Density, and as such development shall be in accordance with the permissions and densities established in the underlying land use designation. - b) Notwithstanding Subsection 2.4.2(3) a) ii) of this Plan, the following opportunities for intensification may be permitted: - (i) development in accordance with the maximum density and/or intensity permitted under the applicable land use designation; - (ii) consents; - (iii) plans of subdivision; - (iv) lands designated Residential-High Density, in accordance with Subsection 8.3.5(1) c); and/or - (v) secondary dwelling units. - c) In the Established Neighbourhood Area, land assembly for development applications should be discouraged. - d) Established Neighbourhood Areas are also subject to the policies of Subsection 7.3.2(2) of this Plan.

-2.4.2.4 EMPLOYMENT GROWTH AREAS
+2.4.2.(4) EMPLOYMENT GROWTH AREAS

-- a) Employment Growth Areas, as identified on Schedule B-1, Growth Framework, of this Plan, shall consist of Areas of Employment not captured within the Primary Growth Areas, and will be an area of focus for the redevelopment and intensification of employment lands. - b) Employment Growth Areas have the potential to accommodate a significant portion of the employment distributed by the Region of Halton. - c) Within Employment Growth Areas, all forms of employment intensification may be permitted. - d) Within Employment Growth Areas, the City may identify Strategic Investment Areas which shall be areas of focus for the use of innovative financial and/or planning tools available to the City in order to assist with overcoming identified barriers/constraints to intensification and facilitate employment growth in accordance with the City's strategic priorities.
-Tools which may be implemented include, but shall not be limited to: - (i) differential development charges; - (ii) Community Improvement Plans, subject to Subsection 12.1.3.5 of this Plan; - (iii) Community Benefits, subject to Subsection 12.1.3.1.5 of this Plan; - (iv) public/private infrastructure agreements, including front-ending agreements; - (v) Area-Specific Plans, subject to Subsection 12.1.4 of this Plan; - (vi) City-initiated land acquisition/development; - (vii) City-initiated Official Plan and/or Zoning By-Law amendments;
+- a) Employment Growth Areas, as identified on Schedule B-1: Growth Framework, of this Plan, shall consist of Areas of Employment not captured within the Primary Growth or Secondary Growth Areas, and will be an area of focus for the intensification of employment lands. - b) Employment Growth Areas have the potential to accommodate a significant portion of the employment distributed by the Region of Halton. - c) Within Employment Growth Areas, all forms of employment intensification may be permitted. - d) Employment Growth Areas are also subject to the policies of Subsection 7.3.2(3) of this Plan.